Historic Downtown

 Every corner of The White Room offers unique photo opportunities.
 Here are our favorite spots:

-Panoramic views of Matanzas Bay, the Bridge of Lions, and the St. Augustine skyline.
-This is THE spot for sunset ceremonies—the west-facing orientation delivers incredible golden hour light.
+Panoramic views of Matanzas Bay and the Bridge of Lions.
+This is THE spot for sunset ceremonies with beautiful light throughout the day.

 Villa Blanca

-Ground-floor ceremony space with soaring vaulted ceilings, crystal chandeliers, and Mediterranean elegance.
-The natural light through the windows creates soft, flattering portraits throughout the day.
+Ground-floor ceremony space with soaring vaulted ceilings and crystal chandeliers.
+The natural light through the windows creates a warm and dynamic atmosphere throughout the day.

 Industrial-chic indoor space with exposed brick, string lights, and large windows overlooking the bayfront.
 Beautiful soft light throughout the afternoon—perfect for receptions.